adaptris/interlok-docs/docs/pages/ui/ui-salesforce.md

 The **Copy to Clipboard** button will copy the displayed xml into a service component in the UI Clipboard and be can used by dragging it from the [Sidebar Clipboard in the Config page](/pages/ui/ui-config-sidebar#clipboard-sidebar) (Since 3.6.6).

 The **Save as Template** button will save the displayed xml into a service template usable in the Config page.
-{% include note.html content="If the config contains some password they will be encoded in the template." %}
+?> **NOTE** If the config contains some password they will be encoded in the template.